 Pursuing a claim can also help to prevent future incidents from occurring by holding the at-fault party/parties accountable.

-Parents are allowed two years in most cases to file a wrongful death lawsuit from the date of death, or three years if the death resulted from medical malpractice.
+Parents are allowed two years in most cases to file a wrongful death lawsuit from the date of death.

 What are the Recoverable Damages for a Child’s Wrongful Death?